adiffpirate/gitops-example/ops/README.md

-But beyond that, ArgoCD will also deploy a Prometheus Server to collect cluster metrics and a bunch of Grafana dashboards so we can view more deeply how the cluster and our application is performing.
+But beyond that, ArgoCD will also deploy a Prometheus Server to collect cluster metrics and a bunch of Grafana dashboards so we can view more deeply how the cluster and our application are performing.

 To access Prometheus:
 ```